John Legend, Sara Bareilles and others voice anger over USPS cuts | 98.3 WCCQ

 Responding to a Trump tweet declaring “SAVE THE POST OFFICE,” Bareilles replied simply, “what is wrong with you.”

-Replying to a post showing pictures of locked mailboxes, Law & Order star Ice T remarked, “This election s*** is so corrupt it’s crazy…”
+Replying to a post showing pictures of locked mailboxes, Law & Order star Ice T remarked, “This election [stuff] is so corrupt it’s crazy…”

 DeJoy’s changes to the Post Office include removing more than 670 mail sorting machines, along with hundreds of curbside mailboxes and cutting back work hours and overtime along with eliminating late delivery trips, allegedly as an attempt to cut costs at the cash-strapped agency.